Our Governing Body

 Although they meet in common, the two remain independent Governing Bodies.

-Learn more about our Governing Body members by visiting:
+Learn more about our Governing Body members by visiting their pages below:

 When booking your place, please also let us know in advance if you have any particular access needs or communications support, for example, wheelchair access or a hearing induction loop.